worldline/angular-training/docs/src/typescript/README.md

 You can use TypeScript to control whether certain methods or properties are visible to code outside the class.

 There are 3 key words: `public`, `protected` and `private`.
 - The default visibility of a class member is `public`.
-Public members can be accessed by anywhere.
+Public members can be accessed from anywhere.
 Because `public` is already the default visibility modifier, you don’t ever need to write it on a class member, but might choose to do so for style/readability reasons.
 - `protected` members are only visible to subclasses of the class they’re declared in.
 - `private` is like `protected`, but doesn’t allow access to the member even from subclasses